aleksandramiesiac/Plumber/README.md

 ### Download the game
-You can dowload the game directly from githubor by terminal.
+You can dowload the game directly from github or by terminal.

 ### Run the game
 In terminal write:

 */opt/anaconda/bin/python gra.py*

 ## Main settings